raandree/PowerShell211129/README.md

       - [ThreadJob](https://www.powershellgallery.com/packages/ThreadJob/2.0.3)

     Keep in mind that extending arrays can be quite expensive.
 A demo is in [Array - ArrayList Performance.ps1](./Misc/Array%20-%20ArrayList%20Performance.ps1)

+    Coding performance can be measured by a Profiler.
+For PowerShell, a quick search found the PowerShell module [Profiler](https://github.com/nohwnd/Profiler) which support profiling on script block level.

 - Remoting Performance